Olex2/help/gui/EN/info/bad_reflections.md

 No entry

 # LIST BAD REFLECTIONS
-**AA list of those reflections that have been flagged by the refinement program ShelXL will be shown in this panel.**
+**A list of those reflections that have been flagged by the refinement program ShelXL will be shown in this panel.**

 ## Omit all equivalents of a reflection
 You may choose to omit a reflection totally by pressing the OMIT link.
 This will insert the appropriate OMIT instruction.